 - Metronome: You can invest in a metronome, especially if you have a challenge of keeping a steady beat.
 It will help you to practice your roll at different speeds.

 To learn drums effectively, you should be ready to set time apart to practice.
-You hardly make any progress if you do not practice what the teacher taught you.
+Using the above steps will help you speed up the learning process, but you can shortcut it entirely.
+Instead, you must practice.
+You can hardly expect to make any progress if you do not practice what the teacher taught you.